EB1 Green Card Success – Niel, a Software Engineer from South Africa

 What advice would you give to any immigrant considering an EB1 or who is already in the process?

-This is not an easy path to take but if you do and if you partner with someone who knows what they are doing, it can be done even when others might say it can’t be done.
+This is not an easy path to take.
+If you choose to undertake this journey, you need to partner with someone who knows what they are doing.
+It can be done even when others might say it can’t be done.